Sunday, February 4, 2007

 The book you see below, Rum River (novel & stories), was written in Black River Bridge, Montreal and Fredericton, and published by Broken Jaw Press in 1997.
 After you've dallied a moment over the cover you'll find an extra treat at the bottom.
 (Cover photo by Joe Blades)

-What some of the sharper readers and critics had to say about Rum River:
+What some critics and readers had to say about Rum River:

 "Comic and horrifying."